How to Adapt to Left-hand and Right-hand Driving

 Understanding Infrastructure Differences

-Variations in road design
+Variations in Road Design

 Road designs can vary significantly between countries that practice left-hand or right-hand driving.
 This includes the allocation of lanes, the positioning of road signage, and the configuration of intersections and roundabouts.
 Familiarize yourself with the specific road designs of the country you will be driving in to ensure a smooth and safe driving experience.

-Parking rules
+Parking Rules

 Parking rules may differ depending on the driving system in a particular country.
 In left-hand driving countries, parking is often done on the left side of the road, whereas in right-hand driving countries, it is typically on the right side.
 Understand and adhere to the local parking regulations to avoid fines or vehicle towing.

-The positioning of toll booths and drive-up services also varies between left-hand and right-hand driving regions.
+The positioning of toll booths and drive-up services varies between left-hand and right-hand driving regions.
 In left-hand driving countries, these facilities are typically on the right side of the road, while in right-hand driving countries, they are generally on the left side.
 Familiarize yourself with these variations to avoid confusion or potential hazards when accessing toll booths or drive-up services.

 Pedestrian walkways and road crossings may have different layouts and directions depending on the driving system.
 Pay attention to the location and orientation of pedestrian crossings, ensuring you yield to pedestrians and follow the appropriate traffic signals.
-Understanding the infrastructure differences will contribute to a safer driving experience for everyone on the road.
+Understanding the differences in infrastructure will contribute to a safer driving experience for everyone on the road.

 Get your International Driving Permit in 8 minutes